AI MEDICINE SCANNER

 Who Benefits Most from AI Scanning?

-• Families setting up a new cabinet — scan 15–20 medicines in minutes instead of typing for half an hour.
+• Families setting up a new home medicine cabinet — scan 15–20 medicines in minutes instead of typing for half an hour.

-• Caregivers managing medicines for elderly parents — scan the packages during a visit and have the full inventory available remotely.
+• Caregivers managing medicines for older parents — scan the packages during a visit and have the full inventory available remotely.

 • Anyone returning from the pharmacy — scan new purchases immediately so they are tracked from day one.